-When traveling with your boo, even the smallest issues can balloon into full-on clashes.
+When traveling with your boo, the smallest issues can balloon into full-on clashes.
 It's hard to be your most gracious self when you're running to catch a flight and your stomach is rumbling with hunger pangs.
 Between anxiety-inducing travel plans and the stress of being in unfamiliar environments, even the happiest couples buckle under the pressures of traveling together.

 So whether you've been a duo for a week or a decade, here are some tips to ensure your time on the road will be one to remember (in a good way).